Search

 Security as Code (SaC)

-SaC involves codifying security policies and best practices directly into the development process.
-Automation tools for Security as Code keep things consistent and give you standardized security measures.
+SaC involves embedding security policies and best practices directly into the development process through codified rules.
+Automation tools ensure consistent application of security standards, creating a standardized and enforceable security framework across the development lifecycle.

 Container Image Scanning Tools

-Container image scanning tools continuously and automatically assess container images within the CI/CD pipeline and container registries.
-This proactive approach identifies vulnerabilities and unsafe components, offering remediation guidance directly to developers and DevOps teams.
+Container image scanning tools automatically assess container images within CI/CD pipelines and registries.
+These tools proactively identify vulnerabilities in containerized environments, offering developers remediation guidance to ensure secure deployments.

 Cloud Security Posture Management (CSPM)